 The terminal cabinet degrees shows the location where the pole manufacture needs to install the recessed terminal cabinet.
 See standard drawings in TM400 series and TM600 series for additional details.
 See Figure 9-8.
 Pedestals do NOT have a terminal cabinet.
 For mast arm poles, the terminal cabinet degrees should be located at 180 degrees unless there is some obstruction which would make accessing the terminal cabinet difficult at 180 degrees.
 See Figure 9-9.
 The region electrical crew will provide direction on the best location to mount the terminal cabinet in these situations.
+See Figure 9-10 for examples of some solutions to make the terminal cabinet accessible.

 Figure 9-8 | Terminal Cabinet Degrees